Welcome to my website!

 Why do I have my own personal website?
 To give you an accurate picture of me: who I am, my why, what and how.

 So who am I?
-My name is Funke Abimbola and I am a multi-award winning lawyer, public speaker, TV contributor, diversity leader, patron and board member.
+My name is Funke Abimbola and I am a multi-award winning lawyer, business leader, public speaker, TV contributor, diversity leader, patron and board member.

 Most importantly, I am a very proud mother to a teenaged son.

 I would like to invite you to browse through all the pages on my site under 'Home', 'Why join this journey?' and 'More'.
 There are several pages under the 'More' section so please be sure to scroll down fully in order that you do not miss anything.
 Information in 'More' includes details of my voluntary diversity-related roles within the UK legal profession and beyond, information about the medical scholarship established in memory of my father, links to videos and various editorial interviews, how to contact me etc.